ucbepic/docetl/docs/concepts/schemas.md

     The only reason to use the complex schema is if you need to do an operation at the point level, like resolve them and reduce on them.

-By following these guidelines and best practices, you can create effective schemas that enhance the performance and reliability of your docetl operations.
+By following these guidelines and best practices, you can create effective schemas that enhance the performance and reliability of your DocETL operations.